 Meetings are held on the first and third Thursdays of each month in Byrd 215 from 11:30 AM - 12:30 PM.

-The purpose of this organization shall be to enjoy and excel in singing vocal jazz and other literature, experimenting with arrangement and improvisation, refining performance technique including stage presence, and building collaborative skills both in rehearsal and performance.
+The purpose of this organization is to enjoy and excel in singing vocal jazz and other literature, experiment with arranging and improvisation, refine performance technique including stage presence, and build collaborative skills both in rehearsal and performance.

 Delta Psi Omega is the National Honorary Theater Society for community colleges artists all over the country.